haggis22/codenames/README.md

 npm install
 ```

-The default gulp task will re-build both the haggis22.js and haggis22.css files and put them in the `build` folder.
+The default gulp task will build the server and client files and put them in the `build` folder.

 ```
 gulp